Revolt (The Dreams album)

 Revolt is the second studio album by Faroese alternative rock band The Dreams, released on February 22, 2010.
 Published by Black Pelican and recorded in the Chief Management Studio, it was produced by Chief 1 (Lars Pedersen).
 The album comprises ten songs all written in English, because they want to reach not only Denmark, also other countries.
 Three singles were released from this album: "Under the Sun", "Revolt" and "The Optimist".

+In March 2010 Revolt peaked at number 11 on the Danish Album Chart.